MicrosoftDocs/nav-content/dynamics-nav-app/across-how-to-specify-when-and-how-to-receive-notifications.md

 ---
-    title: How to Specify When and How to Receive Notifications
+    title: How to Specify When and How to Receive Notifications | Microsoft Docs
     description: When you set up users in approval workflows, you must specify in the Notification Setup and Notification Schedule windows how and when each user receives notifications about approval workflow steps.
 Individual users can also change their notification setup by choosing the Change Notification Settings button on any notification.
+    services: project-madeira
+    documentationcenter: ''
     author: SorenGP

-    ms.prod: "dynamics-nav-2017"
+    ms.service: dynamics365-financials
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na